Trietptm-on-Coding-Algorithms/michaltrzesimiech/README.md

 If by any chance you'll find my code useful for your own projects, go on and use it without asking me.
 It's great that way.

-I'm on my way to become a programmer working full time on a useful project* until June 2016.
+I'm on my way to become a programmer working full time on a useful project* until June 2016 (I calibrate towards blockchain development and ethereum, would you convince me otherwise?).
 You can look up whether I try hard enough with this [Beeminder] chart, and then see if my code is any better than a random stuff a drugged chimp typed (it's not drammaticly better yet).

 I'm 29, and I owe the decision to my friends in [EA].
 I want to be both more useful and subjectively happier (though I'm already in the higher end of my scale).